 Once you have your measurements in centimetres its time to evaluate and find your full face snorkel size

 12 cm or less go for the S/M size12 cm or more then go for the L/XL size

 Breathing with a full face snorkel mask

-You are probably wondering what's the difference between a traditional snorkel vs a full face snorkel when it comes to breathing?
-Well, when you use a full face snorkel mask, you breathe as usual, like your on dry land.
+You are probably wondering what's the difference between a traditional snorkel vs a face mask when it comes to breathing?
+Well, when you use a face mask, you breathe as usual, like your on dry land.
 This medium isn't the case with the old traditional style of the snorkel.

 Is Choking on Sea Water a Possibility

 Reef Masks designed to eliminate seawater getting into your tube, how you might ask?
 That's through an anti-leak seal surrounding the mask.
 In saying that we are not recommending trying to deep dive or stay underwater for long periods, but it will help your breathing enough to emerge from the water.

 How does water stop from entering?